92 Creative and Cheap Wedding Favour Ideas

 Everyone loves a good notebook.
 Choose ones that match your colour scheme and get guests names etched on the front so they can double up as place names.

-Personalise drinks coasters with your wedding details and guests can use them on the day and at home.
+Personalise drinks coasters with your wedding details and guests can use them on the special day and at home.

 These ‘Perfect Match’ personalised matches are really cute and useful, especially if you’re giving candles as favours too.